Reading Damaged Barcodes

 If the lines are severely damaged, but the human-readable text is still there.
 We can use OCR to read them.
 The Dynamsoft Label Recognizer is a good fit for this situation.

-2D barcodes such as QR code is like a evolution of 1D barcodes.
-They are designed as damage-resistent.
+2D barcodes such as QR code are like an evolution of 1D barcodes.
+They are designed as damage-resistant.

 Dynamsoft Barcode Reader can utilize QR code’s error correction design to read damaged QR codes.
 The following code is readable as the damaged area is less than 30%.

 But some QR codes are unreadable for some barcode scanners like the following one as its finding pattern is broken.